forseti-security/forseti-security/about/index.md

 ---
 layout: default
-title: Forseti Concepts
+title: About
 ---

 # {{ page.title }}

 Forseti Security is a collection of community-driven, open-source tools to help you improve the security of your Google Cloud Platform (GCP) environments.
-Forseti includes core modules that you can enable, configure, and execute independently of each other.
-Community contributors can also develop add-on modules to offer unique capabilities.
-Forseti's core modules work together to provide their respective features, and provide a foundation that addons can build upon.
+Forseti consists of core modules that you can enable, configure, and execute independently of each other.
+Community contributors are also developingadd-on modules to offer unique capabilities.
+Forseti’s core modules work together, and provide a foundation that others can build upon.

 Get started with
 [Forseti Security]({% link _docs/latest/configure/configuring-forseti.md %}).

 ## When to use Forseti Security

-Use Forseti Security when you want to monitor your GCP resources to ensure that role-based access controls are set as you intended.
-Forseti Security can notify you if policies change unexpectedly and work automatically to keep your access policies in a known state.
-By using Forseti Security's modules together, you can make sure that there isn't any unauthorized access to your GCP resources.
+Forseti Security makes sense when you need Security at Scale.
+It’s easy to monitor a few resources in one or two projects, but at some point manual checking does not work anymore.
+If you want to systematically monitor your GCP resources to ensure that access controls are set as you intended, Forseti will allow creating rule-based policies to codify your security stance.
+Then, if something changes unexpectedly, action will be taken including notifying you, and possibly automatically reverting to a known state.

+Taken as a whole, Forseti allows you to ensure your security is governed by consistent, intelligible rules.

 ## How Forseti Security works

-When you install Forseti Security, you can configure and deploy core Forseti Security modules.
-The core Forseti Security modules work together to take a snapshot of your GCP resources, monitor those resources, and notify you of access policy changes.
+When you install Forseti Security, you deploy the core Forseti Security modules and configure them to take a snapshot of your GCP resources, monitor those resources, and notify you of access policy changes.

 ### [Inventory]({% link _docs/latest/configure/inventory/index.md %})

-Inventory saves an hourly snapshot of your GCP resources to Cloud SQL, so you have a historical record of what was in your cloud.
-Using Inventory, you can understand all the resources you have in GCP and take action to conserve resources, reduce cost, and minimize security exposure.
-When configured, Inventory can run on a custom basis and send email notifications when it updates your resource snapshot.
+Inventory saves an inventory snapshot of your GCP resources to Cloud SQL, so you have a historical record of what was in your cloud.
+With this,  you can understand all the resources you have in GCP and take action to conserve resources, reduce cost, and minimize security exposure.
+Inventory can be configured to run as often as you want, and send email notifications when it updates your resource snapshot

 ### [Scanner]({% link _docs/latest/configure/scanner/index.md %})

 Scanner uses the information collected by Forseti Inventory to regularly compare role-based access policies for your GCP resources.
-Scanner applies rules to audit the following resources in GCP:
+Scanner applies rules to audit GCP resources like the following:

   * Cloud Identity and Access Management (Cloud IAM) policies for Organizations, Folders, and Projects